Welcome to today's edition of the Rush 24-7 podcast.

 Obama on foreign policy is as vacuous and as empty as he is on domestic policy.

-So now we're hearing Obama's gonna come.
+So now we're hearing Obama is going to come.

-He's gonna get really feisty.
+He's going to get really feisty.

-He's gonna be really on the offensive.
+He's going to be really on the offensive.

 Here's the thing to look out for.